A Live Record

-A Live Record is the first live album by the progressive rock band Camel, released in April 1978.
+A Live Record is the debut live album by the English progressive rock band Camel, released in April 1978.
 It is a double LP, composed of recordings from three different tours.

 LP one features recordings from the Mirage tour in 1974, and the Rain Dances tour, in 1977.
 Tracks 1–4 on the LP are from the Rain Dances tour and 5–6 are from the Mirage tour.

 LP 2 features the original line-up all the way, and is devoted to a complete performance of the band's instrumental concept album, The Snow Goose, during the tour for the album in 1975, performed with the London Symphony Orchestra as conducted by David Bedford at the Royal Albert Hall, London, October 1975.
 The remastered edition released in 2002 contains seven additional tracks not released originally and the tracks in a different order.